The latest surgical technology paired with highly experienced surgeons

 Single-incision robotic laparoscopy

-HCA Midwest Health is the first and only health system in the Kansas City metro area to offer single-incision robotic surgery.
-Using the da Vinci SP® (Single Port) Surgical System, we can perform the most minimally invasive surgeries possible.
+HCA Midwest Health is the first and only health system in the Kansas City metro area to offer single-incision robotic surgery, allowing our surgeons to perform the most minimally invasive surgeries possible.

 Robot-assisted gynecologic surgery